Isoperimetric and Sobolev inequalities on hypersurfaces in sub-Riemannian Carnot groups: Carnot groups, submanifolds and measures

 \begin{oss}[Induced stratification on $\TS$; see \cite{Gr1}] The stratification of $\gg$ induces a natural decomposition of the tangent space of any smooth submanifold of $\GG$.
 Let us analyze the case of a hypersurface $S\subset\GG$.
 To this aim, at each point $x\in S$, we intersect $\TT_x S\subset\TT_x\GG$ with $\TT_x^i\GG=\oplus_{j=1}^i(\HH_j)_x$.
 Setting $\TT^iS:=\TS\cap\TT^i\GG,$ $n'_i:=\dim\TT^iS$, $\HH_iS:=\TT^iS\setminus \TT^{i-1}S$ and $\HS=\HH_1S$, yields $\TS:=\oplus_{i=1}^k\HH_iS$ and $\sum_{i=1}^kn'_i=n-1.$ Henceforth, we shall set $\VS:=\oplus_{i=2}^k\HH_iS$.
 It turns out that the Hausdorff dimension of any smooth hypersurface $S$ is $Q-1=\sum_{i=1}^k i\,n'_i$; see \cite{Gr1}, \cite{P4}, \cite{FSSC5}, \cite{Mag, Mag3}.
 Furthermore, if the horizontal tangent bundle $\HS$ is generic and horizontal, then the couple $(S, \HS)$ turns out to be a $k$-step CC-space; see Section \ref{prelcar}.\end{oss}

 \begin{es}Let $S\subset\mathbb{H}^n$ be a smooth hypersurface.
-If $n=1$, the horizontal tangent bundle $\HS$ turns out to be $1$-dimensional at each non-characteristic point.
-But if $n>1$, $\HS$ turns out to be generic and horizontal along any non-characteristic domain $\UU\subseteq S$. \end{es}
+If $n=1$, the horizontal tangent bundle $\HS$ is $1$-dimensional at each non-characteristic point.
+On the constrary, if $n>1$, then $\HS$ turns out to be generic and horizontal along any non-characteristic domain $\UU\subseteq S$. \end{es}